-The chip is loaded with default values during power on via its internal power-on reset.
-In order to reset the chip to power on defaults, any of the supply voltages monitored by internal reset circuitry (VSA, +5VOUT or VCC_IO) must be cycled.
+The chip is loaded with default values during power-up via its internal power-on reset.
+It will also reset to power-up defaults in case any of the supply voltages monitored by internal reset circuitry (VSA, +5VOUT or VCC_IO) falls below the undervoltage threshold.
 VCC is not monitored.
-Therefore VCC must not be switched off during operation of the chip.
-As +5VOUT is the output of the internal voltage regulator, it cannot be cycled via an external source except by cycling VSA.
-It is easiest and safest to cycle VCC_IO in order to completely reset the chip.
-Also, current consumed from VCC_IO is low and therefore it has simple driving requirements.
-Due to the input protection diodes not allowing the digital inputs to rise above VCC_IO level, all inputs must be driven low during this reset operation.
-When this is not possible, an input protection resistor may be used to limit current flowing into the related inputs.
+Therefore, VCC must not be lost during operation of the chip.
+In case of a microcontroller software re-boot, disable the driver (TOFF=0), re-initialize all registers used by the software and stop any motion in progress by slowing down the ramp generator.
+A hardware reset requires cycling VCC_IO while keeping all digital inputs at a low level at the same time.
+Actively drive VCC_IO to a low level to ensure that it falls below the lower reset threshold.
+Current consumed from VCC_IO is low and therefore it has simple driving requirements.
+Due to the input protection diodes not allowing the digital inputs to rise above VCC_IO level, any active high input would hinder VCC_IO from going down.